-(a) Summary of General Responsibilities: The powers and responsibilities of the Justices of the Peace include but are not limited to general oath giving powers, taking of acknowledgments, joining persons in marriage, and taking depositions.

-- (1) There shall be 15 justices of the peace selected in accordance with and having the powers and duties prescribed by the General Statutes. - (2) The term of office shall be 4 years.
+- (a) Summary of General Responsibilities: The powers and responsibilities of the Justices of the Peace include but are not limited to general oath giving powers, taking of acknowledgments, joining persons in marriage, and taking depositions. - (b) Membership and Terms: - (1) There shall be 15 justices of the peace selected in accordance with and having the powers and duties prescribed by the General Statutes. - (2) The term of office shall be 4 years.